shipurjan/cullergrader/README.md

 ![images/grouping_settings.png](images/grouping_settings.png)

-### 3. View Photos and Select Best Takes
+### 3. View Photos and Select Takes
-By clicking on a photo, users can access the `Photo Viewer`, bringing up all individual photos in a group, with the best take marked by a star (which by default is the first image in group).
-By navigating using either mouse or `arrow keys` (left and right to move between photos, up and down to move between groups) to a photo, they can use the `spacebar` or `Controls > Set Best Take` to change a photo to the best take.
+By clicking on a photo, users can access the `Photo Viewer`, bringing up all individual photos in a group, with selected takes marked by a star.
+By navigating using either mouse or `arrow keys` (left and right to move between photos, up and down to move between groups), users can press `spacebar` or use `Controls > Set as Selected Take` to toggle photo selection.
+Multiple photos can be selected per group, and groups with 0 selections will not be exported.

 ![images/photo_viewer.png](images/photo_viewer.png)